Skip to content Back to Top

 (907) 224-6151

-AVTEC WIOA Youth Program supports eligible participants with occupational skills training, supportive services, high school completion assistance, job placement and work experience.
-This program is a best fit for youth seeking post-secondary training to advance their employment skills and earn occupational credential towards Alaska's in demand occupations.
+The AVTEC WIOA Youth Program provides eligible participants with occupational skills training, supportive services, high school completion support, job placement, and work experience.
+It is well-suited for youth pursuing post-secondary training to enhance their employment skills and earn industry-recognized credentials aligned with Alaska’s in-demand occupations.

 logo